hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 didn't think about it :)

 [15:46:11](#pNg-k2fzS1kW6qO462XEKq0A2sZqZWt5l5DGAj2TjPo) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-It‚Äôs strange to write commit messages like "Boris now supports some metadata" Ì†ΩÌ∏â
+It‚Äôs strange to write commit messages like "Boris now supports some metadata" üòâ

 [15:46:17](#VY_n33YFLyTAdyvpOItNwE4swl6aMhMKO36R7r5iaU8) <hiiamboris (NOT THIS ONE)>:
-Ì†ΩÌ∏É
+üòÉ

 [15:47:52](#1KeZ95B_UglWO64PfnQzp8MWQZDkaYZbs0iHYxmxR4I) <hiiamboris (NOT THIS ONE)>: idk yet, maybe Gregg will have any ideas